tohojo/sqm-scripts/README.md

 ## Run-time debugging

 SQM_VERBOSITY_MAX controls the verbosity of sqm's output to the shell and syslog (0: no logging; 8: full debug output).
-SQM_DEBUG controls whether sqm will log all binary invocations, their output and its shell output into a log file in `/var/run/sqm`.
+SQM_DEBUG controls whether sqm will log the output of the last invocation of start-sqm into  `var/run/sqm/${interface_name}.start-sqm.log` and the ouput of the last invocation of stop-sqm into `var/run/sqm/${interface_name}.stop-sqm.log` e.g. for pppoe-wan `/var/run/sqm/pppoe-wan.start-sqm.log` and `/var/run/sqm/pppoe-wan.stop-sqm.log`.
-The log files are named `/var/run/sqm/${interface_name}.debug.log` e.g. `/var/run/sqm/pppoe-ge00.debug.log`.

 #### Examples